-- Two copies of the assessment task Greater Than, Less Than, or Equal? per student. - Each student will need a red, a yellow, and a blue crayon
+- Two copies of the assessment task Greater Than, Less Than, or Equal to in Range up to 10 per student. - Each student will need a red, a yellow, and a blue crayon.

 Each pair of students will need the following resources: (It is recommended to put sets on different colors of cardstock or construction paper and laminate for durability.)